Scaling Network Topologies for Multi-User Entanglement Distribution

 \section{Background}

 To effectively distribute entanglement within quantum repeater networks, a series of essential tasks must be accomplished~\cite{rohde_2021}.
 Firstly, it is necessary to establish entanglement between adjacent parties, ensuring the network is interconnected and capable of transmitting quantum information.
-Secondly, entanglement swapping is utilised to entangle non-adjacent parties, expanding the network's reach and potential capabilities.
+Secondly, entanglement swapping is utilized to entangle non-adjacent parties, expanding the network's reach and potential capabilities.
 Finally, entanglement purification techniques are employed to improve the quality of the entanglement, thereby increasing the accuracy and reliability of the transmitted information.

-It should be noted that for larger and more extensive networks, a method for optimising the path of entanglement is crucial.
-This is achieved by implementing quantum cost vector analysis, as outlined in~\cite{leone2021qunet}.
-This analytical tool can determine the most efficient and effective means of transmitting entangled particles throughout a given network, maximising its potential and capabilities.
-Overall, the successful distribution of entanglement within quantum repeater networks requires a concerted and rigorous approach, leveraging the latest advancements in quantum technology and analysis.

-In this section, we introduce various aspects of quantum networks and their analysis, viz., quantum channels in Sec.~\ref{Qchannel}, cost vector analysis in Sec.~\ref{CVA}, entanglement purification in Sec.~\ref{EPurify}, entanglement swapping in Sec.~\ref{ESwap} and network topologies in Sec.~\ref{compNet}.
-Afterwards, the task breaks down into explaining routing strategies used in our work with the shortest path explained in Sec.~\ref{2D} multi-path in Sec.~\ref{2E}, quantum memories in Sec.~\ref{Qmem}, Temporal routing and a short introduction to QuNet package in Sec.~\ref{2j}.
+In this section, we provide the necessary background on various aspects of quantum networks and their analysis, viz. cost vector analysis in Sec.~\ref{CVA}, and network topologies in Sec.~\ref{compNet}.
+We introduce the routing strategies used in our work in Sec.~\ref{2D}